bsaniee/seir_penguin_project_1/readme.md

 ## Introduction

-Explain what your project is here, and what it does etc.
+Project 1 of General Assembly's Software Engineering Immersive involves constructing a browser Trivia Game.

-# Technologies Used
+# Technologies Used for this Project
 - HTML
 - CSS
 - JS